SaraBee/SaraBee.github.io/_posts/2020-04-19-plant-tweets-part-1.md

-it, and if you remember back to high school science class you may remember something something electrolysis something something ionization (that's about where I'm at) -- basically the electricty creates a chemical reaction that removes copper from the sensor over time.
+it, and if you remember back to high school science class you may remember something something electrolysis something something ionization (that's about where I'm at) -- basically the electricty creates a chemical reaction with the water and metal that removes copper from the sensor over time, eventually causing it to stop working.
 Capacitive sensors, on the other hand, do not have exposed electrodes, and so should not fail due to electrolysis over time.
 I really enjoyed [this video](https://www.youtube.com/watch?v=udmJyncDvw0), which gets into how each sensor type works and demonstrates this particular failure mode of resistive sensors.
 Needless to